pennycoders/puppet-phalconphp/README.markdown

 # Phalcon Puppet module

 Puppet is IT automation software that helps system administrators manage infrastructure throughout its lifecycle, from provisioning and configuration to orchestration and reporting.
 This is a Puppet module that installs Phalcon framework and optionally devtools, as well as all the other dependencies needed by them.
+I've tested this module both in production, and on a vagrant box, it worked flawlessly after the last fixes, in both cases.
+Don't hesitate to contribute, or open any issues.

 ### Example usage